facebook/flipper/docs/getting-started.md

 ## Setup your iOS app

 We support both Swift and Objective-C for Flipper with CocoaPods as build and distribution mechanism.
+For CocoaPods 1.7+ following is the configuration.

 ### CocoaPods